m0ngr31/kanzi/README.md

 - Continue watching next episode of last show that was watched
 - Play next episode of a show
 - Play newest episode of a show
-- List recently added media
+- List/Play recently added media
 - List available albums by an artist
 - Clean/Update video and audio sources
 - "What's playing?" functionality for music, movies, and shows
+- Report time remaining on current media and when it will end
 - Cycle through audio and subtitle streams
 - Search for something in your library
 - Execute addons
 - Shutdown/reboot/sleep/hibernate system
 - Toggle fullscreen
-- Eject disc
+- Eject media

 ## Initial Computer Setup
 Unless you are going to host the skill on Heroku, there are a few things in the instructions that you will need to install before you can get started: